 Challenges are a huge part of TikTok.
 While some are a duet, lip-syncing, or dance challenge, others are about storytelling, and some are more like dares.

-The #putafingerdown challenge, which currently has 4.4 billion views, viewers are invited to “put a finger down” if they’ve done or never done a list of things.
+With the #putafingerdown challenge, which currently has 4.4 billion views, viewers are invited to “put a finger down” if they’ve done or never done a list of things.
 (Sidenote: makes for a great drinking game.
-Drink every time you put a finger down.)
+Drink every time you put a finger down!)

 The #copycatchallenge, with over 343 million views, is an example of how users are using one of TikTok’s features to adapt Sid’s singalong from Ice Age.

 The best thing about challenges is that brands can create their own to amplify awareness and collect user-generated content (content created by real people and not brands) organically.
 Clothing retailer Aerie went the challenge route when it debuted on TikTok.
 To gain recognition and boost awareness, Aerie created the branded hashtag challenge #AerieREALPositivity.

 @brittanilancaster Guys pls tag @aerie in the comments, this isn’t sponsored at all, I just absolutely love everything they stand for! #aerierealpositivity #aeriereal ♬ 100% Real Love – PopUpGirl

 The challenge was simple — TikTokers shared three things they were grateful for, and something positive they wanted to tell the world.
 Aerie’s brand is all about inclusivity and self-love, so this challenge fit the bill perfectly.
 With over 2 billion views, it’s clear it resonated with the audience, and helped Aerie gain traction in a platform where being seen and heard isn’t easy (especially when you’re a newcomer).